 2.15 Then you might see “Update Driver Warning” for this you need to select “Yes”

-2.16 After this you should see “Windows has sucessfully updated your drivers” and you can click “Close”
+2.16 After this you should see “Windows has successfully updated your drivers” and you can click “Close”.

 Now your device will be ready for unlocking.

 3. Extract the Sailfish OS .zip file